-While there could be many interpretations of Paterson, for some it could be vacuous, for some it could mean the world, or it could all mean nothing, I am just going to go ahead and say watching it is a beautiful experience per se.
+While there could be many interpretations of Paterson, for some it could be vacuous, for some it could mean the world, or it could all mean nothing, I am just going to go ahead and say that watching it is a beautiful experience per se.
 For a poet like me, it meant the world.
 It is probably one of the finest movies I have seen in a while.
-It is so good, I couldn’t stop myself from finding metaphors in the images.
+It is so good, I couldn’t stop myself from finding metaphors in its enticing images.

 Paterson Movie Full Analysis with Spoilers